ATO Compliant Vehicle Log Book Template

 - The reason for the trip

-Expenses such as fuel, servicing, and other operating costs can be claimed using the same percentage as above - for example, if your business use percentage is 50%, your operating costs can be deducted at the same 50% rate.
-Keep all receipts related to those expenses, as these will be used to support your claims to the ATO or your employer!
+Expenses such as fuel, servicing, and other operating costs can be claimed based on the percentage of business driving throughout the year - for example, if your business use percentage is 50%, your operating costs can be deducted at the same 50% rate.
+Keep all receipts related to those expenses, as these will be used to support your claims to the ATO or your employer.

 How to use the car log book template